 The way to find out, before you risk the farm on a dramatic shift in how you run your business, is to ask customers.
 By this I don’t mean focus groups or customer panels, as we have found that the results from this can be deceptive.
 Instead, the discipline of ethnographic research is an invaluable tool for gaining insight into the deeply held, and usually hidden views of customers.

-Rather than guessing what people think and feel, it’s better to find out through rigorous research before you go and change your model to fit what you think they want.
+Rather than guessing what people think and feel, it’s better to find out through rigorous research before you go and change your model to fit what you think they want just like store in UK does.
 So if Johnson had asked us, we probably would have suggested conducting some ethnographic research with some customers in one or two cities, and then if we were all convinced that the strategy would work, we’d propose the rapid prototyping solution, trying it out in a couple of markets, maybe 11 stores in total, to learn what actually works and doesn’t work without risking the sales prospects of 1100 stores on what was apparently not much more than a belief and an assumption.

 We can only infer from what happened to Penney’s that they didn’t do either of these things.
 The hole from which Johnson now has to dig the company is alas much deeper.